-Education: A Bachelor's degree in mechanical engineering, electrical engineering, or architectural engineering is required.
+Education: A Bachelor's degree in mechanical engineering, electrical engineering, architectural engineering, or a related engineering field is required.

-Experience: At least four years of progressively responsible experience as a licensed engineer in construction-related work which the primary focus on the design and planning of commercial and institutional building systems and field observation of construction projects is required.
-This experience must include the design of building plumbing, mechanical, electrical, and fire protection systems and the production of contract documents that clearly convey the requirements of intended designs for the purpose of bidding and construction of commercial and institutional facilities.
-Experience in construction administration and site observation during construction is required.
-Demonstrated experience working effectively in a diverse environment is preferred.
+Experience: At least four years of progressively responsible experience as an engineer is required.
+Demonstrated experience working effectively in a diverse environment is required.
+Experience in construction-related work with the primary focus on the design and planning of commercial and institutional building systems and field observation of construction projects is preferred.
+Experience in the design of building plumbing, mechanical, electrical, and fire protection systems and the production of contract documents that clearly convey the requirements of intended designs for the purpose of bidding and construction of commercial and institutional facilities is preferred.
+Experience in construction administration and site observation during construction is preferred.

 License: A Professional Engineering License is required.
 Missouri registration is preferred.

-Skills: Strong knowledge of building codes, industry standards, and contract language applicable to the construction industry is required.
-The ability to prepare contract documents, including plans and specifications, and the ability to read and interpret contract documents is required.
-The ability to review plans and specifications and coordinate the construction contract documents between the responsible parties is required.
-Knowledge of CAD, spreadsheets, word processing, and similar computing systems is required.
+Skills: Knowledge of CAD, spreadsheets, word processing, and similar computing systems is required.
 The ability to proficiently manipulate CAD programs such as AutoCAD to achieve the desired results is required.
 Excellent communication, decision-making, and interpersonal skills are required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
+Strong knowledge of building codes, industry standards, and contract language applicable to the construction industry is preferred.
+The ability to prepare contract documents, including plans and specifications, and the ability to read and interpret contract documents are preferred.
+The ability to review plans and specifications and coordinate the construction contract documents between the responsible parties is preferred.

-Effort: Requires the ability to move throughout the campus on foot, including climbing ladders and/or stairs on construction sites or in University facilities.
+Effort: The ability to move throughout the campus on foot, including climbing ladders and/or stairs on construction sites or in University facilities, is required.

 Other: The scope of the job frequently requires working in the evenings and on weekends, particularly during the progress of construction projects.